esraamorsy131/Weekly-Hospital-Raspiratry/README.md

   o Metrics are aggregated at national and state/territory levels, providing a comprehensive overview of respiratory illnesses across different regions.

 ### Data Points:
-  **Hospital capacity and occupancy: Highlights how many beds were available and occupied during the period** **Hospitalizations and new admissions: Focuses on patient inflow due to respiratory illnesses** **Illness-specific metrics: Breakdowns for COVID-19, Influenza, and RSV, three major respiratory diseases during the timeline**
+  1- Hospital capacity and occupancy: Highlights how many beds were available and occupied during the period 2- ospitalizations and new admissions: Focuses on patient inflow due to respiratory illnesses 3- Illness-specific metrics: Breakdowns for COVID-19, Influenza, and RSV, three major respiratory diseases during the timeline

 ### Reporting Framework:
-  **The dataset captures data during mandated periods (required by the CMS) and voluntary periods (when reporting was optional)**
+  1- The dataset captures data during mandated periods (required by the CMS) and voluntary periods (when reporting was optional)
-  **These shifts reflect changes in reporting requirements set by CMS and likely highlight how policies impacted data collection and completeness**
+  2- These shifts reflect changes in reporting requirements set by CMS and likely highlight how policies impacted data collection and completeness